rguske/veba-dashboard-v2/README.md

 ## Configure a Dynamic Custom Group in vROps

-To only have your VEBA instances displayed on the dashboard, we have to configure a Dynamic Custom Group in vROps which has a vSphere Tag based membership criteria configured.
+To only have your VEBA instances displayed on the dashboard, you have to configure a Dynamic Custom Group in vROps which has to be named as **VEBA Instances** (there's a widget which depends on the name) and  which has a vSphere Tag based membership criteria configured.

 - Creation of a Dynamic Custom Group in vROps - [DOCS](https://docs.vmware.com/en/vRealize-Operations-Manager/8.4/com.vmware.vcom.core.doc/GUID-07BA3A0D-0F3D-494A-B4F1-A0381DD837D6.html)